Litha Meditation (Meditation for Midsummer)

 Litha Associations

-Litha Associations: Crystals, herbs, and more.
+Litha Associations: The sun, summer flowers, herbs, and more correspondences.

 The Litha Companion